www-codeblock-io/Sovereign/README.md

 last updated: 8th September 2024.

 # Project goal
-A secure and sovereign Bitcoin node using software self verified (non branded/containerised), enabling the use of hardware wallets and preserving the privacy of personal Bitcoin addresses/balances while interacting with the Bitcoin network.
+A secure and sovereign Bitcoin node using software self verified (non branded/containerised), enabling the use of hardware wallets and preserving the privacy of personal addresses and balances while interacting with the Bitcoin network.

 I recommend in the first instance to always consult a software projects official installation instructions.
 This will have the most queries and bugs already logged by users and answered by the project maintainers.
 External guides can be out-of-date and not actively maintained.
 This guide has a subheading stating the last update and a link to each official software project page under every new heading.